varsharaom/PrattleChatApplication/README.md

 - [Requirements](#requirements)

 ### Installation
+* The server JAR can be created by navigating to Development/ChatServer and executing the following command in the terminal:
+   *mvn clean package
+* This will create a JAR file called Chatter-0.0.1-SNAPSHOT-jar-with-dependencies.jar in the ChatServer/target folder.
+* The server JAR can be run locally by using the command :
+  *java -cp target/Chatter-0.0.1-SNAPSHOT-jar-with-dependencies.jar edu.northeastern.ccs.im.server.Prattle
 * We need a client to run the chat application.
 For this purpose, we have added an extensive command line based client packaged as a JAR, which can be found in Development/ClientJAR.
 * The JAR has to be executed by providing the server endpoint to which the client must connect.
-* The JAR can be executed as: java -jar Chatter.jar <endpoint>
+* The client JAR can be connected to either the server running in the AWS or the server running locally The client JAR can be connected to the local instance of the server by running the command: java -cp ClientJar/Client-Chatter.jar:ClientJar/Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended localhost 4545
+The client JAR can be connected to the server instance deployed in AWS by running the command:
+ *java -cp ClientJar/Client-Chatter.jar:ClientJar/Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended ec2-3-19-75-11.us-east-2.compute.amazonaws.com 4545

 ### Components
-* Chatter
+* Chatter - the client
   * Extended Chatter client to provide the functionalities implemented in the chat server.
-* Prattle
+* Prattle - the server
-  * Extended Prattle client to implement full chat functionality.
+  * Extended the given Prattle class to include the functionalities from backlog.
-  * Deployment server
   * AWS instance to deploy the prattle server.
 Exposes a public endpoint to which any user having the Chatter client can connect.

 ### Requirements